isomerpages/moe-sgs/_students/Student Handbook/School Rules.md

 and pride.</p>
 <h5><strong>Golden Rules for a Pleasant School Experience</strong></h5>
 <h5>5 Behaviour and Conduct</h5>
+<h5>5.1</h5>
+<p>I will uphold and protect the school image by carrying myself with respect,
+pride and dignity at all times, whether I am within or outside the school premises.</p>
 <h5>5.2</h5>
 <p>I respect myself and my peers.
 I will not do anything which may cause
 others to feel physically or emotionally unsafe.
 Bullying is a serious